-Shavon Earp enters her first season as an assistant coach for the North Carolina A&T women's basketball.
+Shavon Earp enters her fourth season as an assistant coach for the North Carolina A&T women's basketball.

 Two years prior to joining William & Mary's staff, Earp spent the two years as the assistant coach of the girls varsity basketball team at Hampton High School in Hampton, Va.
 She was the primary guard coach, and developed and implemented the strength and conditioning program for the student-athletes.
 She also helped counsel the student-athletes in academic matters.
 During that span she also served as the assistant coach for the heralded Boo Williams 16-and-under Elite AAU Team, where Earp assisted in developing players and supervising the team during competition and tournament travel.